CBD Effect – How Does Cannabidiol Work in the Body?

 - Hormone balancing: Helpful for PMS, menopausal symptoms

-How strong is CBD?
+How strong is the effect of CBD?

 The effect of CBD depends on:

-- Dose and concentration (e.g., 5%, 10%, 20%)
+- dose and concentration (e.g., 5%, 10%, 20%)

-- Individual body chemistry
+- individual body chemistry

-- Type of symptoms
+- type of complaints

-- Combination with other cannabinoids (e.g., CBG, CBC)
+- combination with other cannabinoids (e.g., CBG, CBC)

-- Duration of use (acute vs. long-term)
+- duration of use (acute vs. long-term)

 While some people feel an effect at low doses, others require higher amounts or longer intake periods.
 A slow titration is advisable to observe the individual reaction.

-Is there a psychological effect?
+Is there a mental effect?

-- Improved stress resistance
+- improved stress resistance

-- Less rumination
+- less rumination

-- Increased emotional balance
+- increased emotional balance

-- Easier coping with everyday stresses
+- easier coping with everyday stresses

-Does CBD also work specifically for women?
+Does CBD also have specific effects for women?

 - Mood swings

-- Irritability
+- irritability

-- Lower abdominal pain
+- lower abdominal pain

 - Hot flashes